verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 }
 ```

 In my case, on browsers where `IntersectionObserver` is not supported, LazyLoad will load **all the images at once**.
-That's why if you need to load lots of images and your users base is composed by people with unsupported browsers, you should use LazyLoad a version less than 9.
+Therefore, if you need to load lots of images and your user base is browsing with a consistent share of older browsers, you should use LazyLoad a version less than 9.
 See [changelog](https://github.com/verlok/lazyload/blob/master/CHANGELOG.md) for more details.

 ## Conclusion

 That's it!
-Intersection Observer makes your code smaller, faster and more legible.
+Intersection Observer makes your code much smaller, faster and more legible.
 If you're not using it already, you should definetly start playing around with it.

 And don't forget, if you have a very long page stuffed with images and other content, you should load them lazily using a lazy load script, and your best choice is [vanilla-lazyload](https://github.com/verlok/lazyload)! :)